roshan-raya/NepSoftware/README.md

 ## Development

 The application is configured for development with automatic rebuilding when files change.
 Local files are mounted into the container using the 'volumes' directive in the docker-compose.yml.

+### What's Included in the Scaffolding?
+- A Docker setup providing Node.js, MySQL, and PHPMyAdmin with proper configuration
+- Basic Node.js application file structure
+- Package.json with required dependencies
+- Database connection setup with MySQL2 package (compatible with MySQL8)
+- Environment variable management using dotenv

 ## Useful Commands